-I want to build an app.
+So you want to build an app?
 Is there an app for that?
 As a matter of fact, there is!
 If you want to create an app for your business but don’t have the funds to hire a developer, these app makers are for you.
-Building it doesn’t have to deplete your bank account.
+Using a mobile app builder doesn’t have to deplete your bank account.

 - How to Make an App?